-- 1. Points won in all matches played between teams involved in the tie - 2.
-Aggregate scoring between tied teams in head to head matches - a.
-The two tied teams as a pair play each other twice.
-The winner is decided by adding together the scores from the two games -- the aggregate score.
-If the aggregate score is tied, then the winner is the club that scored more goals on its opponent's field (usually referred to as "the away goals rule"). - 3.
-Goal differential in all conference games - 4.
-Goals scored in all conference games - 5.
-Goal differential in all away conference games - 6.
-Goals scored in all away conference games - 7.
-Points won against teams with .750 winning percentage or better - 8.
-Points won against teams with .500 winning percentage or better - 9.
-Start at the top of the standings below the first-place tie and compare points won in head-to-head results with each team in the standings, working down the list until an advantage is gained. - a.
-When coming across a group of tied teams, total the points earned in all games against the teams in that group before comparing. - Win = 3 points; Tie = 1 point; Loss = 0 points - Goal differential = goals scored goals allowed - If a tie involving three or more teams has separation, but two teams remain tied, use the two-team tiebreaker between those two teams. - If a tie involving three or more teams has separation, but three or more teams remain tied, restart the tiebreaker process at the first step. - 10.
-Coin toss
+- 1. Points won in all matches played between the teams involved in the tie. - 2.
+Aggregate scoring between the tied teams in head-to-head matches. - The two tied teams as a pair play each other twice.
+The winner is decided by adding together the scores from the two games the aggregate score.
+If the aggregate score is tied, then the winner is the school that scored more goals on its opponent's field (usually referred to as the "away goals rule."). - 3.
+Goal differential in all conference matches. - 4.
+Goals against in all conference matches. - 5.
+Goals for in all conference matches. - 6.
+Points won against conference teams with a .500 win percentage or better. - 7.
+Points won against conference teams with a .750 win percentage or better. - 8.
+Start at the top of the standings and compare points won in head-to-head results with each team in the standings, working down the list until an advantage is gained. - When coming across a group of tied teams, total the points earned in all matches against the teams in that group before comparing. - 9.
+Random draw conducted by the conference office.

+NOTE: If a tie involving three or more teams has separation, but two teams remain tied, use the two-team tiebreaker between those two teams.
+If a tie involving three or more teams has separation, but three or more teams remain tied, restart the tiebreaker process at the first step.